FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/filecoin-news-15.md

 ### Network v11 Upgrade

-Network v11 upgrade is scheduled on Apr 12th, 22:00 UTC for accepting [FIP-0014,](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0014.md) which will allow miners to extend any v1 sectors’ lifetime up to 540 days.
-More details on implementation releases timelines for this upgrade can be found [here](https://github.com/filecoin-project/community/discussions/74#discussioncomment-545945).
+Network v11 upgrade is scheduled on Apr 12th, 22:00 UTC for accepting [FIP-0014,](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0014.md) which will allow miners to extend any v1 sectors' lifetime up to 540 days.
+More details on implementation releases timelines for this upgrade can be found [on GitHub](https://github.com/filecoin-project/community/discussions/74#discussioncomment-545945).

 ### Thanks for Participating in FIP-0014